JMX

 Registering MBeans for specific resources only

 Camel automatically registers MBeans for the context, routes, and processors when it starts up.
-However, you can specify a level to control whether or not MBeans are registered at startup.
+However, you can specify a level to control whether MBeans are registered at startup.
 The levels are:

 • Default - Camel will register MBeans for the context, all the routes and the processors.